davisking/dlib-models/README.md

 # dlib-models
 Trained model files for dlib example programs.

-All model files in this repository are in the public domain.
+All files in this repository are in the public domain.
 You may use the model files however you like.